Granville Boys High School logo

 Much in education involves routine procedures for solving problems and rote learning of facts, figures or rules.
 When tasks are practical, processes must be understood before success is possible.
 Concepts unique to TAS are those concerned with the measurement datum, accurate measurements, priorities in measurements, sizing and the behaviour of materials when worked.
 Familiarity with a large range of hand and power tools is also developed.
 Design has for a long time been an integral part of TAS subjects, and today the emphasis is increased and broadened to include the environmental and social aspects of design.

-A wide variety of extra curricular activities are available within TAS area, all of which provide new challenges.
+A wide variety of extra-curricular activities are available within TAS area, all of which provide new challenges.
 The emphasis in all activities is on self-reliance and the development of decision making capacity.
-The extra curricular activities operate during lunch time and sometimes after school.
-They cover all areas of TAS and include various competitions such as the solar challenge and robotics.
+The activities operate before school, during lunch time and after school.
+They cover all areas of TAS and include food technology, practical timber workshops and competitions such as theĀ Robotics Challenge.